 - Entering a Plea

 - Statute of Limitations

 After being arrested on suspicion of having committed a crime, a person will have their first court date.
-This is called an arraignment, the court proceeding at which a criminal defendant is formally advised of the charges against them and enters a plea to the charges.
+This is called an arraignment, the court proceeding at which a criminal defendant is formally told of the charges against them.
+At this stage, a defendant also enters a plea to the charges.

-In cases in which an arraignment is not set for months, the defendant’s attorney may petition the court to dismiss the charges.
+In cases where an arraignment is not set for months, the defendant’s attorney may petition the court to dismiss the charges.
 The judge will then review the cause of the delay to decide whether the delay was reasonable.